 TEAM PLAYER SELECTION - If athlete registration and skill level warrants, AYLA will field teams to be competitive in the county at all levels in each age group, i.e., A, B, and C level teams.
 All AYLA registered athletes will be chosen for the available teams in their appropriate age levels by the coaches' pre-season evaluation and on field tryouts.
 In compliance with Anne Arundel County regulations, athletes cannot play below the group level designated by their age.

-AYLA fields teams in four age groups: Clinic, Pee Wee, Midgets and Juniors.
+AYLA fields teams in four age groups: Clinic, Pee Wee, and Middies.

 At the Clinic level, the games are instructional, i.e., there will be coaches from both teams on the field of play to instruct and referee during games.
 No formal team standings or statistics are kept.
 The make-up of the teams has more to do with keeping it all fun and less to do with the skill levels or experience of the athletes.